sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 8. Is the rate of improvement fast enough (e.g., 10% improvement per week)?
 9. Does the solution offer a significant (e.g., 2x) improvement over the original problem?

 To avoid conflicting with the usual command and control communication pattern in the dialysis clinic, all discussions about the requested scientific advancement will be off-site (e.g., a nearby cafe or maker space).
-To avoid wasting time working on a dead-end, a requested scientific advancement with a currently stalled checklist is set aside and replaced by work on a different requested scientific advanceent.
+To avoid wasting time working on a dead-end, a requested scientific advancement with a currently stalled checklist is set aside and replaced by work on a different requested scientific advancement.

 The solution to the requested scientific advancement is expected to steadily improve, as shown in the [documentation](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist/) of the co-scientist, where the [ELO rating](https://en.wikipedia.org/wiki/Elo_rating_system) was a method originally for calculating the relative skill of chess players, but has been adopted to score the relative skill of professional sporting teams and, more recently, Large Language Models.